DanNixon/ArduinoUniversalInput/README.md

 *  The ability to configure switch multiple matrices and simple pull high/low buttons withing the same handler wrapper
 *  The ability to set the pin configuration (pullup, active low) per button
 *  The ability to define custom IO functions for both simple buttons and matrices, allowing the library to work with whatever custom hardware is driving your switches
+*  The choice of callbacks which trigger whenever a button state change is detected or when a button has been pressed and released (which also provides the amount of time the button was held down)

 Issues
 ------